italia/developers.italia.it/it/riuso/acquisizione.md

 see_also:
   - label: Pubblicazione di software
     url: /it/riuso/pubblicazione
-  - label: Dichiarazione di presa a riuso di software
+  - label: Dichiarazione di riuso di software
     url: /it/riuso/dichiarazione
 ---